FanPost Friday: Ownership - News Break

 FanPost Friday: Ownership

 Hello!
 It’s that time again, friends.
 Yup, you guessed it.
 It’s FanPost Friday time.
 The title gave it away, I know.
 The Mariners just got swept by the lowly Detroit Tigers, including a no-hitter.
 The prospects are good and fun to watch and that’s all very exciting.
 Kyle Seager, Mitch Haniger are playing like All-Stars and Kyle Lewis is returning to form.
 Every other hitter on the roster who isn’t injured is currently hovering around a dumpster fire and a .150 batting average.
 Things are pretty bad!
-It didn’t have to be this way, but due to a lack of spending by ownership in the offseason, the team just does not have nearly enough MLB-ready hitters.www.chatsports.com
+It didn’t have to be this way, but due to a lack of spending by ownership in the offseason, the team just does not have nearly enough MLB-ready hitters.
+Also, something probably changed with the construction of the baseball yet again because it’s May 21 and there have been SIX no-hitters and that cannot just be simply due to more pitchers eating their Wheaties and learning about spin rates.www.lookoutlanding.com